Libraries from wordcloud import WordCloud import matplotlib.pyplot as plt import numpy as np from PIL import Image # to import the image # Create a list of word (https://en.wikipedia.org/wiki/Data_visualization) text=("Data visualization or data visualisation is viewed by many disciplines as a moder

 You can use an external image as a

 mask to give a specific shape to your wordcloud.
 You need to have the image in your current directory and give it to the wordcloud function.

-# Libraries from wordcloud import WordCloud import matplotlib.pyplot as plt import numpy as np from PIL import Image. # to import the image # Create a list of word (https://en.wikipedia.org/wiki/Data_visualization) text=("Data visualization or data visualisation is viewed by many disciplines as a modern equivalent of visual communication.
+# Libraries from wordcloud import WordCloud import matplotlib.pyplot as plt import numpy as np from PIL import Image # to import the image # Create a list of word (https://en.wikipedia.org/wiki/Data_visualization) text=("Data visualization or data visualisation is viewed by many disciplines as a modern equivalent of visual communication.
 It involves the creation and study of the visual representation of data, meaning information that has been abstracted in some schematic form, including attributes or variables for the units of information A primary goal of data visualization is to communicate information clearly and efficiently via statistical graphics, plots and information graphics.
 Numerical data may be encoded using dots, lines, or bars, to visually communicate a quantitative message.
 Effective visualization helps users analyze and reason about data and evidence.
 It makes complex data more accessible, understandable and usable.
 Users may have particular analytical tasks, such as making comparisons or understanding causality, and the design principle of the graphic (i.e., showing comparisons or showing causality) follows the task.
-Tables are generally used where users will look up a specific measurement, while charts of various types are used to show patterns or relationships in the data for one or more variables") # Load the image (http://python-graph-gallery.com/wp-content/uploads/wave.jpg) wave_mask = np.array(Image.open( "wave.jpg")) # Make the figure wordcloud = WordCloud(mask=wave_mask).generate(text) plt.figure() plt.imshow(wordcloud, interpolation="bilinear") plt.axis("off") plt.margins(x=0, y=0) plt.show()
+Tables are generally used where users will look up a specific measurement, while charts of various types are used to show patterns or relationships in the data for one or more variables") # Load the image (http://python-graph-gallery.com/wp-content/uploads/wave.jpg) wave_mask = np.array(Image.open( "wave.jpg")) # Create the wordcloud object wordcloud = WordCloud(mask=wave_mask).generate(text) # Display the generated image: plt.imshow(wordcloud, interpolation="bilinear") plt.axis("off") plt.margins(x=0, y=0) plt.show()